-Breast implants expose your body to harmful chemicals, heavy metals, silicones, free radicals (oxidative stress), and biotoxins.
-Eventually they can overwhelm your body with a toxic overload.
+Breast implants can expose the body to harmful chemicals, heavy metals, silicones, free radicals (oxidative stress), and biotoxins.
+Eventually they overwhelm the body with a toxic overload.
 An overburden of toxicity manifests itself in impaired detoxification, inflammation, and other health issues.
 Many toxins are stored in fat, various tissues, bone, etc. Their removal, or detoxification, is a very important subject to touch on and is recommended after explant.
 The detoxification process is induced or slowed depending on food, supplements, medications, exercise, heat, inflammation, emotional or physical stress, pathogens (viral, bacterial, or parasites), sun, pH balance, radiation, and more.
-A clean and nutrient rich diet plays a key role in supporting detoxification pathways.
+A clean and nutrient rich diet plays a key role in supporting the detoxification pathways.

 How are the implants’ toxins (silicone, chemicals, and heavy metals) processed by the body?

 Toxins usually start with absorption and distribution.
 Then the human body may handle them through either storage, metabolism, or excretion (or a combination).